jpvantassel/git-course/intro/fixing_common_mistakes.md

 ```

 If you need to do this for more than one file, you will need to add a `-f`, to
-tell github to force overwrite the backup it made when you performed the
+tell GitHub to force overwrite the backup it made when you performed the
 previous filter and removal, like this.

 ```bash